Flash Fiction, 304 words. One generation plays another, in the game of chess.

 When starting to learn chess at the age of five, frustration plagued the child.
 With a lifetime worth of experience, the girl’s grandfather nurtured her passion to win and tamed any signs of aggression through unfaltering patience.

 In no time at all, that young girl blossomed into a captivating young lady.
-Eighteen years of age brought many changes, but nothing would come between their chess games, the ambition for victory remained firmly fixed at the top of her priority list.
+Growing to eighteen years of age brought many changes, but nothing would come between their chess games, the ambition for victory remained firmly fixed at the top of her priority list.

 Years passed, his granddaughter became a blushing bride, and that was shortly succeeded by the best news of all.
 The birth of her first child on the horizon.

 At thirty-nine weeks term, the elderly man finally heard words, he’d so longed to hear.